-If you plan on travelling to China, you are strongly encouraged to contact the nearest Chinese embassy or consulate for detailed information on visas.
-We recommend you get an appropriate visa for China before leaving Australia.
+If you plan on travelling to China, contact the nearest Chinese embassy or consulate for detailed information on visas.
+Obtain an appropriate visa for China before leaving Australia.
 Australian travellers to mainland China whose passports are lost or stolen are required to travel to the most convenient Australian Embassy or Consulate in mainland China (Beijing, Chengdu, Shanghai or Guangzhou) for replacement travel documents.

-Make sure that you check any requirements for visas in other regional destinations you will visit, including transit locations, before you travel.
-Also make sure your passport has at least six months’ validity from your planned date of return to Australia.
+Check any requirements for visas in other regional destinations you will visit, including transit locations, before you travel.
+Make sure your passport has at least six months' validity from your planned date of return to Australia.

 Safety and security

 There is little violent crime in Hong Kong.
-As with any major city in the world, pick-pocketing and street theft can occur at tourist destinations and crowded locations such as in markets and on trains.
+Pick-pocketing and street theft can occur at tourist destinations and crowded locations such as in markets and on trains.

 Take precautions when using ATMs or direct debit machines.
-We recommend you use ATMs in controlled areas such as inside banks, shops or shopping centres.
+Use ATMs in controlled areas such as inside banks, shops or shopping centres.
 If approached while using an ATM, cancel the transaction before speaking to anyone.

-Australians should be aware of an increasing number of scams involving criminals, often connected to drug-related activities, presenting themselves to Australian travellers in Hong Kong as individuals in need and seeking assistance to carry on an international flight, or otherwise return, another person’s belongings/luggage to Australia.
+Be aware of an increasing number of scams involving criminals, often connected to drug-related activities, presenting themselves to Australian travellers in Hong Kong as individuals in need and seeking assistance to carry another persons luggage on an international flight.
 The scam is usually initiated via the internet and financial rewards may be offered as an enticement.
 Do not carry anything for anyone you do not know and trust, especially when crossing international borders.

 Scammers may also request money, credit card or online bank account details to facilitate illegitimate or criminal activity.
-Do not send money, give credit card or online bank account details to anyone you do not know or trust.
+Do not send money or give credit card or online bank account details to anyone you do not know and trust.

-Scams involving bogus property, holiday club or time-share schemes, scratch lottery tickets and foreign lottery schemes have been reported in Hong Kong.
+Scams involving fake arrests, bogus property, holiday club or time-share schemes, scratch lottery tickets and foreign lottery schemes have been reported in Hong Kong.
 Australians should be particularly careful and thoroughly research any such scheme before entering into an agreement.
-You should seek independent, qualified legal advice before signing any property contract.
+Seek independent, qualified legal advice before signing any property contract.

 Money and valuables